How Stephen A. Smith built a successful career. Explore key moments that defined the journey.

 On April 24, 2012, Stephen A. Smith left LA 710 ESPN.

-On April 30, 2012, it was announced that Stephen A. Smith would be joining First Take on a permanent, five-days-per-week basis under the "Embrace Debate" format, facing off against Skip Bayless.
+On April 30, 2012, it was announced that Stephen A. Smith would permanently join First Take five days a week under a new format called "Embrace Debate" with Skip Bayless.

-In May 2012, Stephen A. Smith debuted the Stephen A. Smith & Ryan Ruocco Show on 98.7 WEPN, replacing Robin Lundberg.
+In May 2012, Stephen A. Smith debuted the Stephen A. Smith & Ryan Ruocco Show on 98.7 WEPN.

-In 2013, Stephen A. Smith left ESPN for Sirius XM Radio, joining Chris Russo's Mad Dog Sports Channel, following controversial comments regarding the Ray Rice situation.
+In 2013, Stephen A. Smith left ESPN for Sirius XM Radio, joining Chris Russo's Mad Dog Sports Channel, following controversial comments on ESPN2's First Take regarding the Ray Rice situation.

-Stephen A. Smith returned to ESPN on August 6, 2014, after serving a one-week suspension.
+On August 6, 2014, Stephen A. Smith returned to ESPN programs after serving his one-week suspension.

-Beginning in 2014, Stephen A. Smith appeared in a series of Oberto all-natural beef jerky commercials as "The Little Voice in Your Stomach", alongside sports figures.
+Beginning in 2014, Stephen A. Smith appeared in a series of Oberto all-natural beef jerky commercials as "The Little Voice in Your Stomach".

-On March 31, 2016, Stephen A. Smith appeared as Brick on General Hospital, and has made guest appearances in the role every year since.
+On March 31, 2016, Stephen A. Smith appeared as Brick on General Hospital, continuing to make guest appearances in the role every year since.

 On November 5, 2016, Stephen A. Smith joined Top Rank's broadcasting team for the Manny Pacquiao vs. Jessie Vargas boxing pay-per-view event.